 PJ replaced his Windows XP machine with Windows 8.1.
 But lately, he's gotten the "amber light of death" and it won't boot up.
 His tech guy says he needs a new computer.
 But could he replace the motherboard?
-Leo says it could be a power supply.
-So you swap that out.
-So if that doesn't work, then check the RAM.
+Leo says it could be a power supply, so swap that out first.
+If that doesn't work, then check the RAM.
 It may be that the RAM has become unseated and the computer can't load into it.
 You also want to be sure that the cables are all connected.
 PJ replaced the motherboard and it's worked ever since.

 Larry is having issues with his Windows 10 machine restarting.
 It physically shuts down and restarts.
 Leo says he has a hunch that the power supply is failing and it is causing a restart.
 It's definitely not a software issue.
 It may also be heat-related.
 If it happens under "load," and your fans aren't moving air enough, that could be it.
 Heat can also be caused if your computer's insides are blanketed with dust.
 That can cause the computer to overheat as well.